Robert Paxton, AIA

 Bob Paxton earned a Bachelor of Architecture in 1979 and a Master of Architecture in 1981 from Virginia Polytechnic Institute.
 Upon graduation he joined Browne, Eichman and Dalgliesh, P.C., and was named a partner in 1985.

-Thirty-four years in architecture have given Bob experience in a broad range of projects, from farm and estate, for which he is most widely known, to historic preservation and commercial.
+Thirty-eight years in architecture have given Bob experience in a broad range of projects, from farm and estate, for which he is most widely known, to historic preservation and commercial.
 His work, regardless of genre, evokes a timeless elegance through thoughtful detailing, enduring materials, abundant natural light, and strong connections between indoor and outdoor spaces.
 Notable projects that illustrate the breadth of his experience include: Keswick Hall and Golf Club, twice named the number one small resort in the mainland United States by Condé Nast; Crow Holdings’ corporate headquarters at Old Parkland in Dallas, Texas, a classically inspired office campus; and the renovation of Powhatan County Courthouse, listed on the Virginia Landmarks Register and the National Register of Historic Places, which earned a design award from the Virginia Society AIA .
-His work has been featured in Architectural Digest, Southern Accents, House and Garden, Inform, Virginia Living, Albemarle, The Wall Street Journal and USA Today.
+His work has been featured in Architectural Digest, Southern Accents, House and Garden, The Wall Street Journal, Vogue, USA Today, Home & Design, Southern Home, Inform, Virginia Living, and Albemarle.

 Eric Amtmann, AIA